 A 2007 study by the Goddard Institute of Space Studies and the Earth Engineering Center (EEC) of Columbia University established that the amount of solid wastes generated in a particular nation followed closely the consumption of energy.
-On this basis, it was estimated that the global generation of wastes will be doubled by the year 2030.

 Recycling is the next best thing to do after waste reduction and in the U.S. it has reached the average of 20% of the MSW.